saitamasahil/Pixel-Launcher-Extended/README.md

 ## Building from source

-If you don't want to download built module from mirrors above, then you can build magisk module yourself.
+If you don't want to download built module from mirrors above, then you can build magisk module yourself using PLE Builder.
+You can run PLE Builder in Windows, Linux based distros & Termux(F-Droid version).

 ### For Windows
 - PowerShell 5+ required.